-When single dryer venting is used, the length of ductwork from the dryer to the outside exhaust outlet must not exceed 20 feet (6.1 meters).
-The minimum diameter of this ductwork must be at least 12-inches (30.48 cm) even though the dryer exhaust duct for gas and electric units is only 10-inches (25.4 cm).
+When single dryer venting is used, the length of the ductwork from the dryer to the outside exhaust outlet must not exceed 20 feet (6.1 meters).
+The minimum diameter of this ductwork must be at least 12-inches (30.48 cm).
 In the case of multiple (common) dryer venting, the distance from the last dryer to the outside exhaust outlet must not exceed 20 feet (6.1 meters).
-The shape of the ductwork is not so critical so long as the minimum cross-sectional area is provided.
-It is suggested that the use of 90° turns be avoided; use 30° and/ or 45° bends instead.
+The shape of the ductwork is not critical so long as the minimum cross-sectional area is provided.
+It is suggested that the use of 90° turns be avoided; use 30° and/or 45° bends instead.
 The radius of the elbows should preferably be 1-1/2 times the diameter of the duct.
 ALL ductwork should be smooth inside with no projections from sheet metal screws or other obstructions, which will collect lint.
 When adding ducts, the duct to be added should overlap the duct to which it is to be connected.
 ALL ductwork joints must be taped to prevent moisture and lint from escaping into the building.
 Inspection doors should be installed at strategic points in the exhaust ductwork for periodic inspection and cleaning of lint from the ductwork.